 - NCI supports four Cancer Model Development Centers (CMDCs) to generate cancer models originating from patient tissues.
 HCMI is a part of the Precision Oncology efforts and contributes to NCI’s Cancer Moonshot Initiative.

-- Cancer Research UK and Wellcome Trust Sanger Institute are co-funding generation of cancer organoids for the United Kingdom’s arm of the HCMI.
+- Cancer Research UK (CRUK) and Wellcome Trust Sanger Institute (WSI) are supporting model generation as well as clinical and molecular characterization of cancer organoids for the United Kingdom’s arm of the HCMI.

 - The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting associated clinical and molecular characterization data as the Netherlands’ contribution to the HCMI.

 - to provide a resource of novel cancer models to the research community that are characterized with clinical and molecular data.

 - to make resources including protocols used for model development, SOPs, and other model-associated support available.

 These cancer models may be utilized to define essential basic and cancer biology pathways, determine mechanisms of drug resistance, assess response to small molecules, etc. The models will also serve as valuable resource for translational cancer research and will contribute to the development of innovative therapeutic strategies, identification of novel diagnostic markers, and individualized patient treatment plans.